If You Relate to These 16 Situations, You Grew Up With Immature Parents

 Unsplash

-9. They were never willing to take responsibility for their mistakes.
+9. They never owned up to their mistakes.

 Envato Elements